 Victorian Curriculum 3-10

 The tasks set for each site of the trail, focus on the conceptual and analytical skills necessary for deliberating ethical issues at different levels of schooling.
 The concept of ‘fairness’ provides opportunities at these year levels for students to challenge others’ assumptions.
 Reasoning in argument is important to developing ethical capability so students can consider how their values contribute to an ethical issue.

 Plan your excursion

-Ethics and Conservation is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
-Students will need a copy of the student workbook (download from below), clipboard and a pen.
+Ethics and Conservation (Self-Guided) is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
+This could include a raincoat, hat and sun protection.

 School groups will enter Melbourne Zoo via the Rail Gate entrance.
 Organising teachers please check in with our Admissions team upon arrival.
 More Information.